-It is the second highest volcano in Indonesia, after Mount Kerinci in Sumatra.
-The Segara Anak Lake situated at one of the Mount Rinjani’s ancient craters.
-Is famous for its ocean blue water that contributed to its name- Child of The Sea.
-Mount Rinjani constant volcanic activity also forms several hot springs around the lake.
+It is the second-highest volcano in Indonesia, after Mount Kerinci in Sumatra.
+The Segara Anak Lake that situated in one of Mount Rinjani’s ancient craters.
+It is famous for its ocean blue water which contributed to its name Child of The Sea.
+Mount Rinjani’s constant volcanic activity also forms several hot springs around the lake.

 Mount Rinjani Trekking

-A complete 4 days and 3 nights trek will include two nights camping.
-At the crater rims as well as the summit.
-Hikers will also spend a night camping right at Lake Segara Anak.
-There are two villages from which hikers can start the trail, Senaru Village and Sembalun Village.
+A complete 4-day and 3 nights trek will include two nights of camping.
+First night in the crater rims then go to the summit.
+Hikers will also spend a night camping right in Segara Anak Lake.
+There are two villages from which hikers can start the trail, Senaru village, and Sembalun village.

 The trek usually starts from one of the villages and ends at the other.
 Nature does not design Mount Rinjani for beginners hikers.
 Rinjani invites those who are more experienced.
-A certain level of fitness required, as well as a strong mind and spirit.
-It is a journey not only to quench an adventure thirst, it a test.
+A certain level of fitness is required, as well as a strong mind and spirit.
+It is a journey not only to quench an adventure thirst, but it is also a test.

-After certain elevation, the humidity in the tropical lowland non-exist.
-Temperature can go as low as 4 C. The terrain is extremely challenging as 50 degrees climb.
+After a certain elevation, the humidity in the tropical lowland is non-exist.
+Temperature can go as low as 4°C. The terrain is extremely challenging as 50°degrees climb.
 Pushing the body to its limit.
 The last trek to the summit keeps getting harder.
-With a kilometer of continuous climbs on a steep terrain.
+To point out, it’s a kilometer of continuous climbs on steep terrain and sandy path.

-The rewards for such a rigorous hike is diverse views offer by Mount Rinjani.
+The reward for such a rigorous hike is the diverse views offered by Mount Rinjani.
 Hikers will pass a recently restored traditional village.
-Who inhibiting an ancient caldera called Sembalun Lawang.
+Who inhibited an ancient caldera called Sembalun Lawang.
 Dark and dense forests are the early sight for hikers who depart from Senaru.

-Where long-tailed macaque monkeys accompanying along the journey.
+Where long-tailed macaque monkeys accompanied along the journey.
 At one point climbers will also pass through savannah grasslands, waterfalls, a sea of volcanic sand, and rocky canyons.
-But the summit waits with its special vista.
-Expect for a breathtaking sunrise.
+But the summit waits with its special vista, a breathtaking sunrise.

 Mount Rinjani Crater Lake And Hot Springs

-Descent toward Segara Anak lake is the second most difficult challenge after the climb to the summit.
-At 2000 m elevations, the lake provides rocky and strenuous trek going down.
-Sharp sulfuric rocks demand more of climbers’ concentration.
+The descent toward Segara Anak lake is the second most difficult challenge after the climb to the summit.
+At 2,000 m elevations, the lake has a rocky and strenuous trek going down.
+Sharp sulfuric rocks demand more climbers’ concentration.
 Even with full focus, it’s hard to pass this trek without some scratches and bruises.

 Enjoy the hot bath while mesmerized at the sight of Segara Anak with its still waves.
 At night, the sky exhibits a clear view of million shining stars.
 The view will make anyone reluctant to leave the next morning.